 If you're looking to get a beautiful new tattoo that you'll be proud to show off, look no further.
 Megan a trained, licensed, and certified tattoo artist of 10 years, enjoys several different styles of tattooing and specializes watercolor, realistic color, and black and gray realism styles.
-Megan Only tattoos in her specialty styles, so please check out her portfolio for examples and schedule a consultation to further discuss your ideas.
+Megan ONLY tattoos in her specialty styles, so please check out her portfolio for examples and schedule a consultation to further discuss your ideas.

 Rose Noir is an award winning, state of the art tattoo facility using all of the best top of the line equipment from design to implementation to provide our clients with a luxury tattoo experience.
 From the start you will preview your tattoo design/mock-up on a 28" touch screen computer allowing quick and easy edits to assure your tattoo design is perfect for you.
 Stencils are printed directly from the drawing to provide total accuracy.
 During the tattoo you will experience the highest quality and most versatile tattoo machines that are powered a rotary motor which means a less painful and quicker healing tattoo for you!
 And if that's not enough, numbing gel is available to help take the edge off and to allow you to sit for a longer session.
 Upon completion you will not be sent home with saran wrap, that's for leftovers.
-You will be provided with the best in aftercare products and instructions.
-Appointments are required, so call today to schedule!
+You will be provided with Saniderm, the best in aftercare products and instructions.
+Appointments are required, so check the booking link above today to schedule!

 Tattoo consultations are held on Tuesday evenings from 6:00pm to 7:30pm, and on

 Wednesday mornings from 10:30 am until 12:00 noon.